-Where you can still buy the Omega X Swatch MoonSwatch watches today
+Where you can still buy the Omega x Swatch MoonSwatch watches today

 Why is there such a hype behind the Omega X Swatch collaboration?

-Omega and Swatch — two giants of the Swiss watch industry and major names among the world’s most famous watchmakers.
+Omega and Swatch are two giants of the Swiss watch industry and major names among the world’s most famous watchmakers.

 Each brand has its respective fan following around the world, many of whom have been loyal for decades.
 Their fans come from different worlds with regard to taste and style.